aclarembeau/__QUIJUBUTO/README.md

-To get the complete readme, run:
+When you fetch this, get the complete readme, with:

 Run npm i deps